ikediufomadu/Go_Spotify_Script/README.md

 - Go installed on your machine.
 - Have an application that allows you to modify .env files (notepad, vscode).
 - A Spotify Developer account to obtain your client ID and client secret: https://developer.spotify.com/dashboard
-- You must have this link as your Redirect URI: http://localhost:8080/callback
-- Check Web API and Web Playback SDK when creating your spotify app.

 ## Setup